Angela was diagnosed with ulcerative colitis17. At 20, she had a colectomy, where they removed her colon.

 Crohn's is common to appear in all age groups equally, although most people first recognize they have an IBD before thirty years old.
 On the other hand, Ulcerative colitis has a high tendency to show up at two different times in one's life.
 Most people have their first symptoms in their teens or twenties.
 Due to the shifts in hormones, the likelihood increases again when the person is fifty to sixty-five.
 Yet, any person of any age may have the disease.

 What Races Are Most Likely to Have an IBD?

 Since the disease is genetic, some races are more apt to be diagnosed with an inflammatory bowel disease than others.
 Asian or African descendants are unlikely to have either of these diseases, while Caucasians have the highest tendency.
 Also, those with Jewish ancestry have a higher likelihood than non-Jewish ancestry to have an IBD.
 Still, any person of any race may have the disease.

 Does Where You Live Affect Your Risk of Developing IBD?

 Unfortunately, where you live may play a role.
-According to the Mayo Clinic, those who live in urban or industrialized countries have a much higher risk than those who live in more rural areas, which may be in part due to the pollution that is present in urban and industrialized areas, causing cells not to heal as well.
+According to the Mayo Clinic, those who live in urban or industrialized countries have a much higher risk than those who live in more rural areas, which may be due to the pollution present in urban and industrialized areas, causing cells not to heal as well.

-Also, those who live in urban and industrialized areas tend to have a diet that is lower in fiber and higher in protein and fat.
+Also, those who live in urban and industrialized areas tend to have a lower fiber diet and higher protein and fat.
 Fiber helps promote good digestive health, so people who eat foods high in fiber are less apt to become diseased.
-Another reason they are more prone to become ill is that those who live in urban and industrialized countries have more access to health care and doctors; therefore, they are more apt to get symptoms checked out.
+Another reason they are more prone to become ill is because those who live in urban and industrialized countries have more access to health care and doctors; therefore, they are more apt to get symptoms checked out.

 Does Accutane Cause IBDs?